William McGonagle: Naval career

 The Medal of Honor was presented to him, in secret, at the Washington Navy Yard by the Secretary of the Navy, rather than at the White House by the President.
 This represents the only time a Medal of Honor recipient was awarded in such a manner.
 After being promoted to captain in October 1967 and recovering from his wounds he was given command of the new ammunition ship USS Kilauea.
 He then served as commanding officer of the Naval Reserve Officer Training Corps Unit at the University of Oklahoma before retiring from active duty in 1974.

 Death and legacy

+For several decades following the USS Liberty incident, he refused to publicly comment on the attack.
+He made occasional appearances with his surviving crew, such as on the 24th anniversary of the attack (in 1991) in a reunion at the White House.
+During his later years, including during the White House reunion, he suffered from cancer.
+On the 30th anniversary of the attack (in 1997), during a reunion held at Arlington National Cemetery, he finally called for an investigation and denounced Israel’s mistaken identity claim: “I think it’s about time that the state of Israel and the United States government provide the crew members of the Liberty and the rest of the American people the facts of what happened, and why…the Liberty was attacked 30 years ago today.
+For many years I have wanted to believe that the attack on the Liberty was pure error.
+It appears to me that it was not a pure case of mistaken identity.
+It was, on the other hand, gross incompetence and aggravated dereliction of duty on the part of many officers and men of the state of Israel.”